PorkShoulderHolder/morph/README.md

 To initialize a morph object:

     var height = 200
-    var width = width
+    var width = 270
     var morph = new Morph(height, width, bits)

-where bits is an array of 1s and 0s
+where bits is an array of 1s and 0s with length 54,000, usually derived from some image.

-The some basic functionality in Morphological image processing (MIP) is defined by the dilate and erode operations.
+Basic functionality in Morphological image processing (MIP) is defined by the dilate and erode operations.

 Example usage: http://somatostat.in/swarmSandbox.html